adobe/asset-share-commons/_pages/development/guide/index.md

 2. **Label** - a human friendly label, used for data source drop downs
 3. **Type** - a classification of the computed property.
 Valid types are `metadata`, `rendition`, `url`.
 This is used by data sources to filter which computed properties are shown to a user.
 A computed property can have multiple types.

 Using the new OSGi annotations we can add an ObjectClassDefinition which will expose the Label and Types as an OSGi Configuration.
-We will also add a configuration for Days which will determine the period in which an asset is considered "New" or "Updated".
+We will also add a configuration for Days which will determine the period in which an asset is considered "New" or "Updated", as well as a configurable text for New and Updated labels.

 ```